datreant/datreant/docs/bundles.rst

                     'type': ['evergreen', 'deciduous', 'deciduous', 'deciduous'],
                     'bark': ['fibrous', 'smooth', 'mossy', 'mossy']})>

-We see that here, the values are lists, which each member of the list giving the value for each member, in member order.
+We see that here, the values are lists, with each element of the list giving the value for each member, in member order.
 This is how categories behave when accessing from Bundles, since each member may have a different value for a given key.